Tennessee suspect's family sees depression, shame behind rampage

 The suspect was killed in a gunfight with police after he sprayed gunfire at a military recruiting centre in Chattanooga, then drove to a nearby Naval Reserve Center where he shot and killed four Marines.
 Three people were wounded, including a sailor who died on Saturday.

-Thousands of mourners gathered in Marietta, Georgia, on Tuesday night at a memorial service for Marine Lance Corporal Squire K. “Skip” Wells, one of the five slain servicemen.
+Thousands of mourners are expected in Marietta, Georgia, on Tuesday night at a memorial service for Marine Lance Corporal Squire K. “Skip” Wells, one of the five slain servicemen.

-Wells, 21, a reservist and youngest victim of the attack, was the first to be honoured individually at a memorial service.
+Wells, 21, a reservist and youngest victim of the attack, is the first to be honoured individually at a memorial service.

 (Additional reporting by Doina Chiacu and Roberta Rampton in Washington, Julia Edwards in Pittsburgh, Frank McGurty in New York and Suleiman Al-Khalidi in Beirut; Writing by Frank McGurty; Editing by James Dalgleish and Lisa Shumaker)